 The Colorado Eagle was an overnight train that ran from St. Louis, Missouri to Denver, Colorado via Pueblo and Colorado Springs.
 This attractive train included three sleeping cars, a standard coach, a grill coach, and a diner lounge car in addition to the one dome coach.
 The train had three consists to cover the run.
 Each consist contained a dome coach.
 Each railroad that bought dome cars referred to their cars with a unique name, these three domes, while in service on the Missouri Pacific were called Planetarium Domes.

 While in Missouri Pacific service the dome coaches were painted to match the other cars in the consist.
 The colors of the cars were blue and white with gold and silver striping.
 The vestibules were stainless steel.
-Of the three cars #892 was the only one with bearing the words The Eagle on the it’s letter board.
-The other two cars were lettered Colorado Eagle.
 The original numbers for these three coaches were 890, 891, and 892.
-The first two cars, 890 and 891, carried "Colorado Eagle" on their letterboards, and a primarily saw service on that train.
+The first two cars, 890 and 891, carried "Colorado Eagle" on their letterboards, and primarily saw service on that train.
 However, 892’s letter boards simply carried "The Eagle” so as it could be used on the Texas Eagle and Missouri River Eagle trains as well.
 By 1952, 890 and 891 had their letter boards changed to read "The Eagle" allowing Missouri Pacific greater flexibility when making train assignments.
-The cars were built by the Edward G. Budd Company of Red Lion, Pennsylvania.

 The Missouri River Eagle